 C-3 SCALE OF SAMPLING

-C-3.1 For Tanks and Drums, each tank or drum shall be sampled separately.
+C-3.1 For Tanks and Drums — each tank or drum shall be sampled separately.

-C-3.2 For Bottles and Small Containers, each lot shall be sampled separately.
+C-3.2 For Bottles and Small Containers — each lot shall be sampled separately.

 C-3.2.1 Lot

 In any consignment, all the containers of the same size and drawn from a single batch of manufacture shall constitute a lot.
 If a consignment is known to consist of different batches of manufacture or of different sizes of containers, the containers belonging to the same batch and size shall be grouped together and each such group shall constitute a separate lot.